Shiloh Baptist Church stampede

-On September 19, 1902, a stampede occurred at the Shiloh Baptist Church in Birmingham, Alabama, killing 115 people.
+On September 19, 1902, a stampede occurred at the Shiloh Baptist Church in Birmingham, Alabama, resulting in the deaths of 115 people.
+At the time of the crush, 3,000 people were gathered to hear Booker T. Washington address the National Convention of Negro Baptists.
+The stampede occurred after the end of Washington's speech, when someone yelled "There's a fight!".
+The word "fight" was mistaken for "fire", causing the congregation to head for the exit en masse.
+Many people died after they got stuck between the brick walls of a stairwell that led to the street.
+Most of the dead were women.
+Physicians said in many cases they fainted and died from suffocation.

 Location

 The Shiloh Baptist Church, also known as the Shiloh Negro Baptist Church, located at the corner of 7th Avenue and 19th Street, was at the time the largest black church in Birmingham.
 The church was crowded with approximately 3,000 people to hear Booker T. Washington address the National Convention of Negro Baptists.

 Event

-According to contemporary accounts published in The New York Times, the disaster occurred after Washington concluded his remarks.
+In contemporary accounts published in The New York Times, the disaster occurred after Washington concluded his remarks.
 A convention delegate from Baltimore engaged in a dispute with the choir leader concerning an unoccupied seat.
-Someone in the choir yelled, "There's a fight!"
+Someone in the choir yelled, "There's a fight!".
 Mistaking the word "fight" for "fire," the congregation rose en masse and started for the door.

 One of the ministers quickly mounted the rostrum and urged the people to keep quiet.
 He repeated the word "quiet" several times, and motioned to his hearers to be seated.
 The excited congregation mistook the word "quiet" for a second alarm of fire and again rushed for the door.
 Men and women crawled over benches and fought their way into the aisles, and those who had fallen were trampled upon.
 The screams of the women and children added to the horror of the scene.
 Through mere fright many persons fainted and as they fell to the floor were crushed to death.